Got a Small Space? Here are the 12 Best Vertical Garden Planters

 “Research has shown that the air in plant-filled rooms contains 50-60 percent fewer airborne molds and bacteria compared with the equivalent rooms without plants.”

 The system reduces carbon footprint by sucking up all the impurities from the air.
 Plus, it makes a good sound buffer and brings the temperature down on hot days.
 Talk about a COOL feature.
+The System reminds of this DIY succulent garden planter that some people create.

 Cover up that awful window view with something more pleasing and practical like plants.
 Windowfarm is exactly that.
 A farm on your window.